COVID-19 cases could push hospital beds, staff to limit, official says

-WASHINGTON -- The recent surge in COVID-19 cases could push hospital staff and hospital bed capacity to the limit in coming weeks, particularly if people are not careful over Thanksgiving, an Arizona hospital official said Tuesday.
+WASHINGTON – The recent surge in COVID-19 cases could push hospital staff and hospital bed capacity to the limit in coming weeks, particularly if people were not careful over Thanksgiving, an Arizona hospital official said.

 Marjorie Bessel, chief clinical officer for Banner Health, said its projections show the system will be using 125% of its licensed hospital beds by Dec.
 4 as it grapples with the usual winter rise in patients and the sudden spike in COVID-19 cases.
 She compared this holiday weekend to Memorial Day weekend, when unrestricted gatherings were followed by a sharp spike in coronavirus cases.